automoto/focus/README.md

 Simply modify the contents of the `focus.sh` script with what you want your "focus" script to do.
 See the examples directory for inspiration.

+Whenever your ready to run it, you can run it like so: `./focus.sh 30 5`

-Whenever your ready to run it, simply copy the focus.sh script to your `/usr/local/bin`.
+To install it to your OS and make the command available everywhere to run, simply copy the focus.sh script to your `/usr/local/bin`.
 You can also just run `make install` and it will do this for you.

 _note: you may need to `chmod +x focus.sh` to make it executable_